AqwamCreates/LoreReactor/readme.md

 At ≤10B Q4, individual KV cache files are 50–150MB.
 Disk I/O is faster than GPU re-prefill for these sizes.
 Trading trivial storage cost for instant resume eliminates the primary friction point of local roleplay.

-### Why Separate initiativeWeight and chatProbability?
+### Why Separate initiativeWeight, chatProbability and maximumChatStamina?

-"Should this character speak?" and "when should they speak?" are orthogonal personality axes.
+"When should they speak?", "should this character speak?", and "can they speak?" are orthogonal personality axes.
 A shy-but-quick character differs from a boisterous-but-deferential one.
 Conflating these into a single weight produces unrealistic group dynamics.

 ### Why Internal IDs Instead of Names?